juicedata/juicefs-csi-driver/README.md

 1. Prepare a YAML file

+If you do not need to create a StorageClass when installing the CSI driver, you can ignore this step.

-Create a configuration file, for example: `values.yaml`, copy and complete the following configuration information.
-Among them, the `backend` part is the information related to the JuiceFS file system, you can refer to [JuiceFS Quick Start Guide](https://github.com/juicedata/juicefs/blob/main/docs/en/getting-started/_quick_start_guide.md) for more information.
+Create a configuration file, for example: `values.yaml`, copy and complete the following configuration information (take community edition as an example).
+Among them, the `backend` part is the information related to the JuiceFS file system, you can refer to [JuiceFS Quick Start Guide](https://juicefs.com/docs/community/quick_start_guide/) for more information.
 If you are using a JuiceFS volume that has been created, you only need to fill in the two items `name` and `metaurl`.
 The `mountPod` part can specify CPU/memory limits and requests of mount pod for pods using this driver.
 Unneeded items should be deleted, or their value should be left blank.

 ```yaml
 storageClasses: